Admyral-Security/admyral/README.md

 ### Admyral in <5 Minutes

-// A demo is coming at the end of April 2024
+// A demo is coming at the end of May 2024

 ## 🚀 Get Started